 - Become familiar with different fields within business.

-- Problem-solve for real-world client through an experiential learning project.
+- Problem-solving for real-world clients through an experiential learning project.

 - Deepen your leadership and teamwork skills.